goitacademy/javascript-homework/v2/09/README.en.md

 ### Interface elements

-In HTML, there is ready-made markup for the timer, end date selection field and a button that should trigger the timer when clicked.
+In HTML, there is ready-made markup for the timer, end date selection field, and a button that should trigger the timer when clicked.
 Add at least some decoration to the interface elements.

 ```html
 <input type="text" id="datetime-picker" />